karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

 ```csharp
 AddHttpClientInstrumentation()
 ```
-Enable HTTP Instrumentation.
-The Api 1 makes an HTTP request to the App2, if we want to trace the HTTP call between these 2 apps we can do it simply by adding this extension method.
+Enables HTTP Instrumentation.
+App1 makes an HTTP request to App2, if we want to trace the HTTP call between these 2 apps we can do it simply by adding this extension method.

 ```csharp
 .AddSource(nameof(PublishMessageController))
 ```
 The `AddSource` method can be used to add a ActivitySource to the provider.
 Multiple AddSource can be called to add more than one span.

 Why we need this?
-The Api 1 queues a message into a rabbit queue and we want to record this trace.
+App1 queues a message into a rabbit queue and we want to record this trace.
-In the former paragraph we have seen that  HTTP requests has built-in instrumentation via method extension, that is not the case for the RabbitMQ dependency.
-In order to continue the distributed transaction, we must create a new Activity.
+OpenTelemetry has many instrumentation libraries, but there is none available for RabbitMQ.
+To create a distributed transaction between two applications that communicate using RabbitMQ, we must implement it ourselves, using an Activity.

 ```csharp